red/red/README.md

     --cli                          : Run the command-line REPL instead of the graphical console.

+    --no-view                      : Do not include VIEW module in the CLI console and the libRedRT.

     --no-runtime                   : Do not include runtime during Red/System source compilation.